enasequence/read_docs/submit/samples/missing-values.rst

 ============================================

 Please use the above standardised missing value vocabulary **only if a true value of an expected format for a mandatory field is missing**.
 If a true value is missing for a **recommended** or an **optional** field, then these fields should not be used for reporting at all.
 When reporting a missing mandatory field, the eight granular **‘reporting level’** terms need to be preceded with the term  *missing:* to declare both the absence of a true value as well as the reason.
+*not applicable* is only ever used as top level term, its reporting level terms ought to be prefixed by *missing: *.

 Example of usage:
 -----------------